-Lesson Title: Conversion of units of Theme: Mensuration
+Lesson Title: Conversion of units of measurement Theme: Mensuration Practice Activity: PHM4-L055 Class: SSS 4

-measurement

-Practice Activity: PHM4-L055 Class: SSS 4

-- 1. Convert from large units to smaller units of measurement. - 2.
+- By the end of the lesson, you will be able to: - 1.
+Convert from large units to smaller units of measurement. - 2.
 Convert from smaller units to larger units of measurement.